-Blog’s Purpose: to encourage conversations, educate, inform, inspire or persuade.
+Blog’s Purpose: To encourage conversations, educate, inform, inspire or persuade.
 To generate clicks to our website.
 As a touchpoint for donors/future donors.
 To support clients.
 To articulate Avalon’s opinion on an issue.
 To articulate a guest blogger’s opinion on an issue.
 To advocate for systemic change.
-Posts should align with Avalon’s strategic priorities as well as vision, mission, and guiding principals.
+Posts should align with Avalon’s strategic priorities as well as Avalon’s Vision, Mission, and Guiding Principals

-Sharing: blog posts will be shared via link on Avalon’s Facebook and Twitter channels.
+Sharing: Blog posts will be shared via a link from Avalon’s Facebook and Twitter channels.
 Others are encouraged to share posts within their networks to extend reach as far as possible.

 Headlines: Bloggers should suggest a headline that may be used or edited.
 Please write in active voice (subject-verb-object, in that order), and be clear and bold.
 For online search-ability, headlines should reference the content and include keywords you’ve used in your post.
 Most will be brief, e.g., five to 12 words.

 Length: Less than 300 words and your post is unlikely to be picked up by search engines.
 Longer than 600 words is generally frowned upon.
 Audiences can, on occasion, handle something longer.

 - Email your blog submission by the deadline to the Chair of Avalon’s Communications Committee, Nicole Doria: firstname.lastname@example.org.
 If multiple submissions are received yours may be placed in a queue.